 I think he said something like, "Here, this will give her something to think about..." as he did the disturbing drawing.

-Apparently the rules of the movie are if the change to the timeline is small enough, people notice it.
+Apparently the rules of the movie are if the change to the timeline is small enough or that one person is paying close attention, people notice it.

 And, related to the above: why do the first part of the story considers the "blackouts" were just blackouts, so he didn't actually change anything, but some other blackouts(such as the first, and the one with the knife) actually are caused by him going back to the past?
 Consistency is asking too much?!